cjohnston21/Dendrite/README.md

 - Adding solar panels so the tree literally photosynthesizes

 # Contact
-You can reach me at cstujo5@gmail.com for questions
+I'm always happy to help and please reach out to me at cstujo5@gmail.com for any questions you might have!
+For additional design questions, see [Dendrite Sculpture](https://connorjohnstonduke.wordpress.com/led-tree-sculpture/)